Selling a toolkit for investors of all stripes Starburst Labs raises $6.25 million

 Nearly half of all financial advisers are over the age of 55.
 Over the next decade, Cerulli expects nearly 100,000 brokers will retire.

-With that kind of attrition, it’d be reasonable to expect that investors and entrepreneurs would be dsinclined to launch new products, but Rourke sees more than the ghost of an opportunity in the new machine-driven investment era.
+With that kind of attrition, it’d be reasonable to expect that investors and entrepreneurs would be disinclined to launch new products, but Rourke sees more than the ghost of an opportunity in the new machine-driven investment era.

 “The real juice in the robo-advice space is a collaboration with human advisors,” says Rourke.
 “Getting human advisors to use robo-advisory tools to better their practice.”